 Annual declaration

-CITEO requires an annual declaration, typically due in the first quarter for the previous calendar year.
+CITEO requires an annual declaration for the previous calendar year.
+The declaration window runs from January 1 to the end of February.
 You report all packaging placed on the French household market during the reporting period.

 Material categories